Satellite constructions and geometric classification of Brunnian links: Appendix

-\begin{proof}[Proof to Proposition \ref{prop:fine}] Suppose there are two collections of mutually disjoint fine companions $\mathcal{T}$ and $\mathcal{T'}$, where both have no parallel tori.
-We prove the theorem by 2 steps.
-(1) After isotopy, $\mathcal{T}$ and $\mathcal{T'}$ are disjoint.
-(2) If the two collections are maximal, then they coincide after isotopy.

-By Haken's finiteness theorem, the number of mutually disjoint essential tori in the complement, with no two tori parallel, is bounded.
+\begin{proof}[Proof of Proposition \ref{prop:fine}] Suppose there are two collections of mutually disjoint fine companions $\mathcal{T}$ and $\mathcal{T'}$, where both have no parallel tori.
+By Haken's finiteness theorem, the number of complements in such collections is bounded.

+The remainder of the proof is split into 2 steps.
+(1): After isotopy, $\mathcal{T}$ and $\mathcal{T'}$ are disjoint.
+(2): If the two collections are maximal, then they coincide after isotopy.

-(1) The proof is similar to the uniqueness in Proposition \ref{prop:sumtree}.
-Consider the intersection of $T_1 \in \mathcal{T}$ and $T'_1 \in \mathcal{T'}$ and denote the solid tori bounded by them to be $V$ and $V'$ respectively.
-The intersection circles inessential on $T_1$ or $T'_1$ can be eliminated similarly, since $L$ is not split and $L$ is geometrically essential in $V$ and $V'$.
-In $V$, consider an annulus $A' \subset T'_1$ with boundary on $T_1$, outermost in $T_1$.
-There is an annulus $A$ on $T_1$ with the same boundary.
+(1).
+Consider the intersection of $T_1 \in \mathcal{T}$ and $T'_1 \in \mathcal{T'}$ without loss of generality and denote the solid tori bounded by them to be $V$ and $V'$ respectively.
+Using the same argument as in the proof of the uniqueness in Proposition \ref{prop:sumtree}, we can easily eliminate intersection circles inessential on $T_1$ or $T'_1$.

+Consider an annulus $A' \subset T'_1$ in $V$ with boundary on $T_1$, outermost in $V$.
+Then there is an annulus $A$ on $T_1$ with the same boundary.